yulinz888888/yulinz888888-jekyII.github.io/projects.md

 Member of Cloud of Interreg European project Aible (An upper-limb rehabilitation exoskeleton robot based on AI and cloud computing)

-Leader of Cloud team and responsable of WP 1
+Project initiator, Leader of Cloud team and responsable of WP 1

+### Project PF 2020-2023

+Coordinator of region project: AI-based person following

+Collaborate with Javier Civera, University of Zaragoza, Spain

 ### Projet Seed4C 2012-2015